 If anyone ever tried to tell me they’ve got an investment with a guaranteed 12 percent return, I’d look at them with a great deal of skepticism.
 If they then told me that this wonder-fund cost 5.75% up-front, I’d tell them to go fly a kite.

 Don’t get me wrong – endorsements and referrals are not bad by nature.
 But when you have as many people hanging on your every word like Ramsey does, I think you need to be very careful with what sort of things you want to lend your name to.
-Another well known personal finance guru Suze Orman was blasted 2 years ago when she endorsed a high cost prepaid debit card.
+Another well known personal finance guru Suze Orman was blasted 2 years ago.
 Many people argued that she was exploiting the less-fortunate.

 This is why even though investment planning is highly subjective, you still have to root your assumptions in a solid foundation.
 Anyone can look up the returns of the S&P 500 or other indices and see what kind of returns they could expect.
 The best thing you can do for yourself is collect a great deal of diverse opinions and listen to their points.
 Accept what you believe to be true, can agree with, or have experienced yourself.
 Dismiss those things that do not align.
 And never-ever believe something simply because one person told you – no matter how prominent or trustworthy they may be.
 The mantra I always return to here on My Money Design: No one will be looking out for your money the way you should be.